Scouting America

 • (b) Outline the smallest watershed that you can find on a contour map.

-• (c) Then outline on your map, as far as possible, the next larger watershed which also has the smallest in it.
+• (c) Outline, as far as the map will allow, the next larger watershed that also has the smallest one in it.

 • (d) Explain what a river basin is.
-Tell why all people living in a river basin should be concerned about land and water use in it.
+Tell why all people living in a river basin should be concerned about land and water use in the basin.

 • (e) Explain what an aquifer is and why it can be important to communities.